Featured site: Need gift ideas? Etsy.com is the best place for wonderful unique items

 2. Example output is generated from your repository that you want to display (for example, you've created a program for generative fiction whose output is in html format).
 You want to show users example output.

 There are other use cases for publishing html on GitHub, but the above two are the most common.
-Let's move on and show you how to do this point and click, but first I'll cover a few restrictions you should be aware of.
+And the good news is, GitHub pages is free!
+Let's move on and show you how to do it point and click, but first I'll cover a few restrictions you should be aware of.

 Restrictions on publishing html pages on GitHub